INDEX - Click on your item of interest:

 Our program includes two opportunities to welcome families by providing fellowship and Christian Formation training for families who attend a Baptism dinner followed by a Christian Education presentation and a Baptism training all prior to the date of Baptism.
 We offer Holy Baptism on the following Holy days during the church calendar: Baptism of Our Lord, Easter Sunday, Day of Pentecost, and All Saints Day.
 Please use this "Baptism Form."
 Click to view and download.

-Our Sunday Church Education Program is for children and youth in grades 2-12.
+Our Sunday Church Education Program is for children and youth in Preschool and up.
 We currently use the Seasons of the Spirit curriculum which is lectionary-based and which follows our liturgical calendar.
 We meet each Sunday morning at:

 Our 2017 program runs from the Sept.
 10 through the school year.Please use this Registration Form; click to view and download.